-For a delicious and healthy dinner for the whole family, try this Easy Keto Greek Style Ground Lamb Salad!
-Lemony herb flavored ground lamb – ready in minutes makes a craveworthy dinner.
+For a delicious and healthy dinner for the whole family, try this Easy Keto Greek Salad with Ground Lamb!
+Lemony herb flavored ground lamb - ready in minutes makes a craveworthy dinner.
 A simple and nutritious salad that you will actually want to eat with homemade tzatziki, feta, plenty of fresh herbs and vegetables.

 Now if you know anything about the type of recipes we put out, you know we are big into indulgent comfort food for all occasions.
 To be quite honest, salad is one of the things we honestly eat the least of for dinner, but luckily salads like that sort of fix all that!
 We're officially a salad for dinner household, at least once a week thanks to this delicious salad.
 This salad is great year round, whether it's warm and summer time , or winter and you're dreaming of warmer days.
 Now we also love simple and straightforward, and often have ground lamb in our fridge or freezer.
 So if you're looking for things to make, definitely consider this hearty and simple keto Greek style lamb salad!

 - Ground lamb - You could use any cut of lamb that you prefer, but we love having ground lamb around in our fridge and freezer.
 It's an affordable way to enjoy lamb, and it's incredibly delicious.
 We sauté it with olive oil, onions, garlic, dried oregano, dill and lemon juice, so it's full of flavor!

 - Yellow onion - For cooking with the ground lamb.
 You could substitute for onion powder if you prefer!

 - Garlic - We will use garlic in the homemade tzatziki sauce, as well as when we sauté the lamb.
 Fresh is really best here, at least for the tzatziki sauce.
 Garlic powder would work totally fine when cooking the lamb if you'd like.